censorship-no/ceno-docs/user-manual/en/client/front-end.md

 - A link to enable the client as a certificate authority (CA) at your browser, since the client needs to intercept HTTPS traffic.

-  You only need this to use a plain browser for testing the Ouinet client, in which case you will also have to configure its HTTP/HTTPS proxies to `127.0.0.1:8077`, and manually enable the [CENO Extension][] for injection to work.
+  You only need this to use a plain browser for testing the Ouinet client, in which case you will also have to configure its HTTP/HTTPS proxies to `127.0.0.1:8077`, and manually enable the [Ceno Extension][] for injection to work.
 We very strongly recommend using a *separate, specific browser profile* for this purpose.

-  Please note that none of this needs to be done for CENO Browser, since it is already configured like that.
+  Please note that none of this needs to be done for Ceno Browser, since it is already configured like that.

 - Buttons to enable or disable the different mechanisms used by the client to access content.